azazar/pspawn/README.md

 # PSpawn/XSpawn

-PSpawn is a simple LXC wrapper that allows me to have thumb drive with a single LXC container anywhere, where I have a linux machine with LXC 1.0 installed.
+PSpawn is a simple LXC wrapper that allows me to have a thumb drive with a single LXC container anywhere, where I have a linux machine with LXC 1.0 installed.
 It uses it's own directory to store LXC container.
-XSpawn wraps both PSpawn and X.Org Server, which allows me to use my own portable X environment.
+XSpawn wraps both PSpawn and X.Org Server, which allows me to use my own portable X environment on any linux PC with sudo privileges or Xephyr installed.

 ## Dependencies